So Much History

 Henry Ossawa Tanner

-At age 13, inspired by an artist painting in a local park, he committed himself to a career in art despite his father’s initial discouragement.
-However, he worked in a family friend's flour business until his fragile health broke down.
+In 1880 Tanner began two years of formal study under Thomas Eakins at Philadelphia’s prestigious Pennsylvania Academy of the Fine Arts (PAFA), where he was the only Black student in his class of 100.
+Many artists refused to accept an African American apprentice.
+Eakins was an American realist painter, photographer, sculptor, and educator — who advocated new approaches to the artistic study of human anatomy, and greatly influenced Tanner’s early style.
+While at PAFA, he becomes ill again, which interrupted his studies.
 While he recuperated in the Adirondacks and then in Florida, he sketched and painted.
 His parents encouraged his painting during his recuperation, and Tanner lived at home during the next few years except for several trips to the Adirondack Mountains and Florida for his health.
 Throughout his teens, Tanner painted and drew constantly in his spare time painting harbor scenes, landscapes, and animals from the Philadelphia Zoo.
 He tried to look at art as much as possible in Philadelphia art galleries.
-He also studied briefly with two of the city's minor painters.
+During a relatively short time at the Academy, Tanner developed a thorough knowledge of anatomy and the skill to express his understanding of the weight and structure of the human figure on the canvas.

-While in Atlanta, Tanner met Mr. and Mrs. Joseph Crane Hartzell, a bishop from Cincinnati, Ohio, who were to become his primary White patrons over the next several years.
 In the summer of 1888 Tanner sold his small gallery and moved to Highlands, North Carolina, in the Blue Ridge Mountains where he hoped to study and earn a living by his photography.
-He also felt that the mountains would be good for his delicate health, While there, Tanner may have made many sketches and photographs of the region and its African-American residents, some of which were later used as subjects in his most important early paintings.
+He also felt that the mountains would be good for his delicate health.
+While there, Tanner may have made many sketches and photographs of the region and its African American residents, some of which were later used as subjects in his most important early paintings.
 In the fall of 1888, Tanner returned to Atlanta and taught drawing for two years at Clark College.
+In the hope of earning enough money to travel to Europe, Tanner began discussing his ambitions to Bishop and Mrs. Hartzell.
+They arranged an exhibition of Tanner’s works in Cincinnati in the fall of 1890.
+When no paintings sold, Hartzell purchased the entire collection himself.
+In 1902, Tanner would paint a large portrait of Bishop Hartzell in tribute to his earliest patron.

 Shopping Basket